 “Good night, luv.”
 Christopher beams at me.

 “Hey, Lilyanna,” Eric whispers as I’m about to rest my head.
 “Thank you.
-I think this might be the best night of my life.”
+This might have been the best night of my life.”

-I curl onto my side to stretch my arm out and find that Christopher is doing the same.
-After interlacing our fingers, we drift off to sleep.
+I curl onto my side and stretch out my arm, only to find that Christopher is doing the same.
+We interlace our fingers and drift off to sleep.